denten-books/plain-text/2-chapter.md

 down notes," "external operators," and "moves" of the mechanism.
-From the engineering standpoint, Turing's machine can be reduced (1) to the mechanism for "reading" and "writing" symbols onto and from paper storage media, and (2) to the paper tape storage medium itself (as seen in Mike Davey's reconstruction FOOBAR ELABORATE).
+From the engineering standpoint, Turing's machine can be reduced (1) to the mechanism for "reading" and "writing" symbols onto and from paper storage media, and (2) to the paper tape storage medium itself (as seen in Mike Davey's reconstruction).
 In the United States, these elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines" (US517735, filed in 1893 and issued in 1894), "Combined Type-writing and Computing Machine" (US990238, 1896--1897), "Computing Attachment for Typewriters" (US1162730, 1908--1915), "Computing Mechanism" (US1105170, 1908--1914), and "Combined Type-writing and Adding Machine" (US1244398, 1910--1917) among others.

+![Universal Turing machine as a device.
+Reconstructed by Mike Davey, circa 2012.
+Displayed in the Collection of Historical Scientific Instruments, Harvard University.
+Go Ask A.L.I.C.E.
+Exhibition, 9/11-12/20/212.
+Photograph by Rocky Acosta under CC Attribution 3.0 license.](images/half-turing.jpg)

 By the end of the nineteenth century a number of lesser mechanisms anticipate the functional elements of Turing's mechanism.
 And by 1936, when Turing